 Once the extract has been created a message will display under the Graduation Date indicating the date and time when the extract was last run.
-A completion email along with a copy of the extract file will be sent to the user that generated the extract.
+A completion email along with a link to the extract file will be sent to the user that generated the extract.
 Generating the Cal Grant GPA Extract will also update the Cal Grant GPA field in the Student Data table (STU.CGG).

 Also, the Cal Grant Extract will display in the File Download area.
 The Filters button can be used to limit the list of extract files in the download area.
 The Reset button will display all Cal Grant Extract files once again.